 Objections to Delay

-If for reasons of personal hardship (e.g., impairment of employment opportunities due to the inability to disclose research work to prospective employers), the student objects to delaying the publication of the manuscript, the Graduate Division will honor the request of the student.
+If for reasons of personal hardship (e.g., impairment of employment opportunities due to the inability to disclose research work to prospective employers), the student objects to delaying the publication of the manuscript, the Office of Graduate Education will honor the request of the student.